 This type of insurance is often used in conjunction with Income Protection, which will provide you with a monthly income while you remain unable to work.

 You can tailor your policy to cover you for a fixed term (e.g. until retirement), or for ‘whole of life’.
-The same terms are used for Life Cover policies.
+The same terms apply to Life Cover policies.

-You can also choose to use Decreasing Term Assurance (DTA), or Level Term Assurance (LTA) – the former provides a decreasing amount of cover over time, whereas the latter level of cover remains the same.
+You can also choose to use Decreasing Term Assurance (DTA), or Level Term Assurance (LTA) – the former provides a decreasing amount of cover over time, whereas the latter provides a level of cover that remains the same.